 Mark presents before us a portrait of Christ as the Servant of the LORD.
 There is no genealogy given.
 Servants have no family line.
 Mark gives the Servants two references and Christ immediately begins work.
 However before Mark can tell us about Christ he must first introduce John.
 John comes as an OT prophet calling Israel to return unto the LORD their God.
 He calls on them to repent because the Kingdom is very near.
 (Prophetically its only 10 years away.)
 John also baptises those who wish to return unto the Lord.
 This baptism is a Jewish custom in which the seeker demonstrates their desire to present themselves before the LORD in a fit state of cleanliness.
 The effect of John’s ministry was very striking.
 Huge crowds of People flocked to John.
 Confessing their sins and being restored unto the LORD.
 John is clothed in a camel hair coat symbol of broken heartedness and ate locusts and wild honey, symbols of judgment and blessing.
 John’s ministry was to herald the truth that the Messiah was coming.
 John says He is greater than l and l am unworthy to be his lowest servant.
-When John met Christ he recognised his as a great man in holiness than himself.
-Christ had to insist that John baptise him.
+When John met Christ he recognised his as a more righteous man than himself, probably because when the time for confession came Christ would have been silent.
+Therefore Christ had to insist that John baptise him.
 In this way Christ submitted to the ordinances of the Law.
 At Christ’s baptism the Holy Spirit came upon him.
 And from now on Christ was empowered to do the work the Father had called him to do.
-He would not speak from himself, he would only speak the Fathers words and he would not perform miracles in his own power only in the Power of the Holy Spirit.
-The Holy Spirit begins immediately to lead Christ and the first thing was to be led into the wilderness in testing.
+He would not speak from himself, he would only speak the Fathers words and he would not perform miracles in his own power, only in the Power of the Holy Spirit.
+The Holy Spirit begins immediately to guide Christ and the first thing was to be led into the wilderness for testing.
 Christ’s holiness was untested so far.
 Now he will face the full force of testing by the Devil.
 Christ is tempted to move away from the leading of the Spirit.
 The lower animals come to him and the higher creatures’ minister to him.
 After John is executed Christ moves his ministry to Galilee where he calls disciples to follow him.
 And he begins going from synagogue to synagogue preaching the Gospel.
 People are astounded by his preaching.
 And he demonstrates his power in healing the sick and liberating the demoniacs.
 The fame of Christ is overwhelming so that Christ rises early for prayer.
 When his fame becomes too much he simply moves on to other cities.
 A crucial healing takes place the healing of a leper.
 This is a Messianic sign and Christ sends him to the High Priest to offer a sacrifice for his cleansing.
 There had never been an offering made like this before.
 The religious leaders knew that this sign was in need of investigation.
 So then set in motion an investigation as to the Messianic claims of this healer.
 The first stage would be a ten day rabbinical investigation of his preaching.
 They would not come to talk but to listen.
 Then they would report back to the High Priest.